contradb/contra/terraform/README.md

 ```

 Where `aws-ns1.amazon.com` is the first of the nameservers you got
 back from the terraform output.
-If that _still_doesn't work, wait 15
+If that _still_doesn't work,
+something's wrong with this terraform code, because we hired
+`aws-ns1.amazon.com` to say the IP address of our server, darn it!
+If
+it did work, then maybe your local dns just hasn't refreshed it's
-minutes and try again.
+cache yet.
+Wait 20 minutes and try again.

 Lastly, restore the TTL in [dns.tf] so it doesn't bust its own cache
 every 60 seconds.
 How about 3600?